rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 computation that terminates and is well-defined, and one that is `undefined`.
 This is where passing a function of two parameters into fix comes into play.
-When we have a function like `(Int -> Int)` there's no option except for the input value that we're given to decie _when_ to terminate, so we always have to evaluate it.
+When we have a function like `(Int -> Int)` there's no option except for the input value that we're given to decide _when_ to terminate, so we always have to evaluate it.
 On the other hand, a function with the type `(Int -> Int) -> (Int -> Int)` has much more flexibility.
 To see how, let's go back to our definition of `factorial`: